tomlintontx/sisense-composesdk-fes-projects/README.md

 ## Instructions
 These projects will build on their predecessors over time.
 It's important to start from `1 - Q1 2024`.

-> The prerequisite for all projects is to complete the SisenseU training titles `ComposeSDK - Getting Started`.
+> The prerequisite for all projects is to complete the SisenseU training titled: `ComposeSDK - Getting Started`.

 If you have any questions, feel free to reach out to any of your colleagues or managers.
 Good luck!